 What is the E-Scooter Share Pilot Program?

-Beginning August 10, 2018, Providence’s E-Scooter Share Pilot Program will enhance existing transportation options by providing an easy, low-cost solution that connects riders to the first and last miles of their commute.
+Launched October 2018, Providence’s E-Scooter Share Pilot Program enhances existing transportation options by providing an easy, low-cost solution that connects riders to the first and last miles of their commute.

 The City of Providence welcomes feedback on the E-Scooter Share Pilot Program, which continues through August 2019.